mschart/wine_decoding/README.md

 Each script contains functions to process **raw data** that is found in `Source_Data/data` resulting in files for plotting, stored in `Source_Data/res`, precomputed for your convenience.
 Running all analyses from the raw data takes about 3 h on a laptop in total.
+All figures are precomputed in `Source_Data/figs`.

 The `Source_Data/data` contains the following:

-### gas chromatography features per wine, three types and concatenation
+### Gas chromatography features per wine, three types and concatenation
 * `oak.npy`, 80 wines x 30275 GC features, each wine e.g. with name `A_2012`, i.e. estate A, vintage 2012
 * `esters.npy`, 80x7881
 * `offFla.npy`, 80x10480
 * `concat.npy`, 80x48636

-### manually selected compounds of gas chromatography per wine, three types and concatenation
+### Manually selected compounds of gas chromatography per wine, three types and concatenation
 * `m_oak.npy`, 80x13
 * `m_esters.npy`, 80x16
 * `m_offFla.npy`, 80x3